Libyan Army (1951–2011): Libyan Arab Jamahiriya period

-From the late seventies to the mid to late eighties the army was involved in four major incursions across the Chadian border.
+From the late seventies to the mid to late eighties the army was involved in four major incursions across the border with Chad, which became known as the Chadian–Libyan War.
 The Libyan Army suffered great losses in these conflicts especially that of the Toyota War of 1987 largely due to poor tactics and western aid to Chad.
-All of these incursions were eventually repulsed and Libya no longer occupies Chad.
-This conflict was known as the Chadian–Libyan conflict.
-In February 2011, the First Civil War broke out and several units of the army mutinied and defected to the opposition, with battles taking place across much of the country.
+During the first four months of the Toyota War, large amounts of military equipment were captured by the Chadians.
+After the war, Gaddafi's forces declined in quality.